 Villa holiday in Crete

 Looking for a villa holiday in Crete?
-Check out Airbnb – they have some great deals to suit all budgets.
+Check out VRBO – they have some great deals to suit all budgets.
 You can also search by location and swimming pool, and whatever else you think is important.
-Take a look at all the villas in Crete here…

 With that place as our own we didn’t really feel the need to get out and about much.
 They were all staying for ten days so I heard things got more active after I left, especially as they had a wedding to go to.